Tuchsanai/colab-connect/README.md

 ## Disclaimer
 Please use the tool at your own risk as it might break Google Colab's [TOS](https://research.google.com/colaboratory/faq.html#limitations-and-restrictions) and can get your account limited / banned.

-## Usage
-You can make a copy of this [notebook](https://colab.research.google.com/drive/1VAlrgB4IpBazkQRrZtSPjeTNR3P27FwQ?usp=sharing) to get started.

 On Google Colab, first install the library and the run the code.
 ```shell